naturalis/nbclassify/nbclassify/docs/scripts.rst

 Used to extract fingerprints, or "phenotypes", from digital images, export these to training data files, and train and test artificial neural networks.

-This script uses a configurations file in the YAML_ format.
-This configurations file specifies what preprocessing needs to be done on images, what features need to be extracted from the images, what the classification hierarchy looks like, and how the neural networks are trained.
-See :download:`nbclassify/config.yml <../nbclassify/config.yml>` for an example configurations file.
+This script uses a configurations file which controls how images are processed and how neural networks are trained.
+See :ref:`config-yml` for detailed information.

 This script depends on the SQLite database file with meta data for a Flickr harvested image collection.
 This database is created by